zconnect-iot/zconnect-iot.github.io/index.md

 ## zconnect-js

-The core libraries to manage communication with with ZConnect API, for use with React and React Native.
+Provides middleware, actions, selectors and utilities for connecting to ZConnect API.
+Integrates with the redux store in React and React-Native apps.
+Consists of:

+- custom api interaction layer
 - authentication logic
-- api interactions (sagas, selectors, actions and utilities)

 <a class="btn" href="https://github.com/zconnect-iot/zconnect-js">
   GitHub